-Two reporters, Tracy and Chuck, get a message from a third one who discovered something about "Futureworld" and becomes killed before he could tell anyone about it.
-They visit Futureworld ...
+Two reporters, Tracy and Chuck, get a message from a third one who discovered something about "Futureworld" and was killed before he could tell anyone about it.
+They visit Futureworld to ...
 See full summary »

 Brilliant researchers Lillian Reynolds and Michael Brace have developed a system of recording and playing back actual experiences of people.
 Once the capability of tapping into "higher ...
 See full summary »

 Plastic surgeon Larry Roberts performs a series of minor alterations on a group of models who are seeking perfection.
 The operations are a resounding success.
 But when someone starts ...
 See full summary »